 Circular economy.
 The Topic does not explicitly address circular economy.
 However, improving energy networks to support a green transition is also supporting the transition to a circular economy.

 Green rural development.
-Increased energy interconnections would facilitate the inclusion of rural and remote areas into the main power and natural gas infrastructure.
+Increased energy interconnections and power grid meshing would facilitate the inclusion of rural and remote areas into the main power and natural gas infrastructure.

 Digitalisation.
-The digital transition and large-scale use of artificial intelligence are an integral part of the development of energy networks, e.g., smart electricity grids, deployment adapting smart grid technologies for monitoring and management of energy networks.
+The digital transition and large-scale use of artificial intelligence are an integral part of the development of energy networks.
+Digitalisation and artificial intelligence would be a key driver for the operation of the energy networks, for the management of spore capacity, deployment of smart power grids, prevention of human errors and recovery from accidents and failures.

 Action 2.4.1 – Integrated power networks and market supporting the green transition